learn-co-students/SENG-LIVE-071921/phase-2/05-react-forms/README.md

 ## Goals

 - [ ] Explore the difference between controlled and uncontrolled inputs
-- [ ] Build a controlled form
-- [ ] Build both a Create form and a Search bar
+- [ ] Build a controlled Create form
 - [ ] Use form data to update state

 ## Objectives